 Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change.
+They will also be required to provide their birth certificate.

-The School asks for the date of birth of all applicants to assist with the vetting of the applicants.
-Proof of date of birth is necessary so that the School may verify the identity of, and check for any unexplained discrepancies in the employment and education history of all applicants.
-The School does not discriminate on the grounds of age.
+The Trust asks for the date of birth of all applicants in order to verify identity and check for any unexplained discrepancies in the employment and education history.
+The Trust does not discriminate on the grounds of age.